Paternity Attorneys Serve Covington and Metairie Area

 Big firm experience with a small firm approach

 Paternity, the biological connection between a father and his child, is important to establish a father’s legal responsibilities toward the child and the child’s entitlement to certain financial benefits.
 When paternity is contested, usually by the putative father, Louisiana has a legal procedure to resolve the question based on scientific and other evidence.
-Whichever side of the dispute you are on, the attorneys at Conroy Law Firm, PLC in Covington and Metairie can counsel and represent you, advocating for a fair and accurate disposition.
+Whichever side of the dispute you are on, the attorneys at Michael D. Conroy, PLC in Covington and Metairie can counsel and represent you, advocating for a fair and accurate disposition.

 Why establishing paternity is important